 •A bird flying into a window

-•When an animal becomes sick and you don’t know the reason (give the animal some drops, then immediately call your vet!)
+•When an animal or person becomes sick and you don’t know the reason (give the them some drops, then immediately call your vet or doctor!)

 How do I give Remedies to my animal friend(s)?: